The 'definitive' Terminating and Non-Terminating errors in PowerShell.

 answer “was the last command error-free?”; but if the

-For the rest of the post the focus is within PowerShell; I mentioned try / catch
+For the rest of the post the focus is within PowerShell; I mentioned try / catch, which

 2 Just a warning